 Oatmeal chocolate chip banana bread is a combination of flavors and textures that just work great together.
-With a fibrous chew, soft moist banana bread, and chocolate packed into every bite, you know it’s going to be good!
+Soft, moist banana bread, studded with chocolate and packed with fibrous oats.

 Adding oats into the batter puts a fun spin on chocolate chip banana bread.
-With every bite full of the flavorful combination you'd expect and a little chewy goodness so you won't be able to tell if this is breakfast, a dessert, or just a snack.
+With every bite of this banana oat chocolate chip bread, you'll get the flavorful combination you'd expect and a little chewy goodness so you won't be able to tell if this is breakfast, a dessert, or just a snack.

-Truth be told, this bread is great any time of the day (or year for that matter)!
+Truth be told, this chocolate chip banana bread with oats is great any time of the day (or year for that matter)!
 It's comforting, homey and so gosh darn delicious you can't help but daydream of taking your first bite as it bakes in the oven filling your home with that wonderful banana bread aroma!

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-Making this bread is easy and simple, as it should be!
+Making this chocolate oat banana bread is easy and simple, as it should be!
 That said you can still add in a few fun twists to make it more unique.

 Swap out the chocolate chips for semi-sweet, milk chocolate, or even dark and you have a new combination of flavors.
 While I don't recommend using a harder oat like Steel, using a softer one would work if you're looking for oats without the texture.

 You can also make this bread sweeter by adding in more sugar but with the range of flavors already in this bread recipe, adding in ½ cup of brown sugar would work great for a little more depth of flavor with the sweetness.